GeorgeCrossIV/AstraDB-Vector-Search-Yelp-Data/README.md

 # Astra DB/Vector Search with Yelp Review Data

-This repository offers a comprehensive guide for embedding and querying Yelp review data using Astra DB, a vector database.
-It's designed to work with a large dataset of over seven million Yelp reviews, leveraging Hugging Face models for embedding and tools like dsbulk and NoSql Bench for data loading and performance testing.
+This repository offers a comprehensive guide for embedding and querying Yelp review data using [Astra DB](https://www.datastax.com/products/datastax-astra), a vector database.
+It's designed to work with a large dataset of over seven million Yelp reviews, leveraging Hugging Face models for embedding and tools like dsbulk and [NoSql Bench](https://github.com/nosqlbench/nosqlbench) for data loading and performance testing.

 ## Activities Covered

 ### Getting Started
 - Tools for using Astra DB.
 - Sample Yelp review data.
+[Yelp review data download](https://www.yelp.com/dataset).
 - Google Colab notebook for embedding, loading, and querying data.

 ### Large-scale Embedding